storiaca/front-layout/README.md

 # front-layout
-Exmples of front parts for web pages
+Examples of front parts for web pages